Updated February 2021

-We, at the Houston Headache Institute, know that cluster headaches can be debilitating.
+We, at the National Headache Institute, know that cluster headaches can be debilitating.
 These headaches mainly affect men, unlike migraines which are more common in women.
 Cluster headaches can be difficult to diagnose, which is why we recommend visiting our Institute if you feel you may be suffering from this type of headache.

 What are Cluster Headaches?